AlexRiedler/resource-struct/README.md

 Instead of overriding Hash implementation, this wraps a Hash with indifferent access (by symbol or string keys).
 This makes it fast at runtime, while still providing the necessary lookup method of choice.

-There are two immutable types `ResouceStruct::FirmStruct` and `ResourceStruct::LooseStruct`.
+There are two types `ResouceStruct::StrictStruct` and `ResourceStruct::FlexStruct`.

-`ResourceStruct::FirmStruct` provides a way of wrapping a Hash such that accesses to invalid keys will raise an exception through the method lookup method.
+`ResourceStruct::StrictStruct` provides a way of wrapping a Hash such that accesses to invalid keys will raise an exception through the method lookup method; it also is immutable.

-`ResouceStruct::LooseStruct` provides a way of wrapping a Hash such that it returns nil instead of raising an exception when the key is not present in the hash.
+`ResouceStruct::FlexStruct` provides a way of wrapping a Hash such that it returns nil instead of raising an exception when the key is not present in the hash.

 ## Installation